martinblatz/DataViz-Final-Project/README.md

 This is an area chart that shows the total fatal police shootings over time.
 Each stacked area represents the number of victims for a different racial background.
 The sketch currently shows the data as a instantaneous total for a given time, but upon further thought I believe that a cumulative total makes more sense for this type of chart.
 Thus, each line will always either stay flat or rise as it moves to the right.

 ## Open Questions
-- what binning level is appropriate for this data when categorizing by age or date?
+- What binning level is appropriate for this data when categorizing by age or date?
-- would it be more telling to transform the data to show representative data corrected for the racial or age demographics of the state or U.S. as a whole?
+- Would it be more telling to transform the data to show representative data corrected for the racial or age demographics of the state or U.S. as a whole?
 - I need to learn to map the data to a state location within a U.S. map.
 There appear to be some examples of a more basic mapping approach that may be used as a reference to build upon.
-- combining this data set with U.S. and/or state demographics may be challenging and will require further research
+- Combining this data set with U.S. and/or state demographics may be challenging and will require further research

+## Imagine the Adjacent Possible
+- I think it would be really interesting to be able to build the map referenced in the sketches above, but to be able to have a single visualization that allows the user to select a variable to populate the pie charts.
+The ability to perform advanced filtering based on the rich data set (age, gender, race, armed status, fleeing status) would be a great way to provide a more interactive data exploration experience.
+- If I could get sufficient city level data, it would be really interesting to see if there are any correlations between demographics, population, or political/voting tendencies and the volume of police shootings.